nomo-app/nomo-messenger-kit/README.md

 Internally, `nomo-messenger-kit` relies on the [matrix-js-sdk](https://www.npmjs.com/package/matrix-js-sdk) for its operations.
 If needed, you can always bypass the `nomo-messenger-kit` and invoke the lower-level matrix-js-sdk directly.

+## How to use

+First, install it via npm:

+`npm i nomo-messenger-kit`

+TODO: add some instructions

 ## Unit tests

 TODO: link individual Unit tests